 Previously, I have been working for several years on the semantic image segmentation problem.
-Collaborating with Joao Carreira and Cristian Sminchisescu, our object segmentation/recognition system won the PASCAL VOC 2009-2012 Segmentation Challenge.
+Collaborating with Joao Carreira and Cristian Sminchisescu, our object segmentation/recognition system won the PASCAL VOC 2009-2012 Segmentation Challenge (with Adrian Ion as well in 2012).
 I mainly work in the recognition part of the system, on how to correctly classify and generate the final segmentation from a pool of initial figure-ground segmentations.
 The composite statistical modeling framework I proposed with colleagues is supposed to unseat pairwise CRF approaches for higher-order inference in fully-connected graphical models.

 Sep.
 2015 Two papers accepted in ICCV 2015.
 We beat the state-of-the-art in both object proposals generation and multi-target tracking.